Quiet Dell, West Virginia: Community

 Tourist attractions include the Civilian Conservation Corps (CCC) Museum in the old school, and Primitives, a crafting cooperative.
 The historic Quiet Dell United Methodist Church, dating from 1896, is also located here.

 History

-In 1931, Quiet Dell was the scene of multiple murders committed by serial killer Harry Powers.
+In 1931, Quiet Dell was the scene of multiple murders committed by serial killer Harry Powers (Herman Drenth).

 The Quiet Dell School was listed on the National Register of Historic Places in 2001.